alina5014/Yandex-projects/Project 2. Analysis of ads of apartments for sale ads/README.md

 **Project Goals**

-- determine the market value of real estate
-- set parameters for building an automated system for tracking anomalies and fraudulent activity.
+The market value of real estate must be determined and it is necessary to set parameters for building an automated system for tracking anomalies and fraudulent activity.

 **Project objectives**

-- data preprocessing (omissions, duplicates, outliers)
+- Preprocess data (omissions, duplicates, outliers)
-- analyze anomalous data
+- Analyze anomalous data
-- analyze factors affecting the cost of apartments
+- Identify factors affecting the cost of apartments

 **Stages**

-Review data.
+- Review data.
-Data preprocessing.
+- Data preprocessing.
-Exploratory data analysis.
+- Exploratory data analysis.

 **Tools**